About heart conditions – angina

 Angina doesn’t cause any lasting harm to the heart muscle.
 The danger of leaving the condition untreated, however, is the increased risk of heart attack.

 If your symptoms don’t go away within 10 minutes of rest and using your nitrate medicine, you may be having a heart attack.
+Symptoms of angina that are different to your usual pattern of symptoms (such as increased severity or frequency) can also increase your risk of a heart attack.

 Call triple zero (000) immediately and ask for an ambulance.